 3. Compassionate empathy

-The highest level of empathy that goes far beyond the understanding and sharing others’ emotions.
+The highest level of empathy goes far beyond understanding and sharing others’ emotions.
 It initiates people to react by taking immediate action without regard to the cost.

 To find out which form of empathy is your most prevalent, take an empathy quiz.
 You may discover something new about your ability to relate to others!